-In The Colossus of Maroussi, Henry Miller embarks on a transformative journey through the Greek countryside in 1939, inspired by a young woman’s vivid tales of the land.
+In 1939, Henry Miller embarks on a transformative journey through the Greek countryside, inspired by a young woman’s vivid tales of the land.
 Accompanied by his friend Lawrence Durrell, Miller captures the essence of Greece with lyrical prose, recounting experiences such as drinking from sacred springs, narrowly escaping a flock of sheep, and meeting the charismatic poet Katsumbalis, whose words could “galvanize the dead.”
 This travel classic marks a pivotal moment in Miller’s life and remains his favorite work.

 Why You Should Read?